-5 Tips to Localize Your Email Marketing Strategy
+5 Tips to Localize Your Email Marketing Campaigns

-Learn how to localize your email marketing and tailor each message to the specific needs of your customer segments!
+Learn how to localize your email marketing campaigns and tailor each message to the specific needs of your customer segments.

 James has seven years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.